steinbergmedia/halion-script-api/src/HALion-Script/pages/Working-with-Objects.md

 ---

-In the HALion Script language, the elements that make up the program, MIDI and note expression events, the definitions of parameters, etc., are all represented by *objects*.
+In the HALion Script language, elements that make up the program, MIDI and note expression events, the definitions of parameters, etc., are all represented by *objects*.
 HALion Script provides dedicated functions for modifying these objects.
 To understand the principles of writing scripts that operate on objects, some terminology from object-oriented programming will be helpful.

 ## Objects and Classes